kerlemn/MLOps_exam/README.md

 ## Milestones

-Minimal working product(single user, few pages, few keywords) Many keywords, many pages
+- Minimal working product(single user, few pages, few keywords)
+- Many keywords, many pages
-Multiple users
+- Multiple users
-Final product testing
+- Final product testing

+## Notes

+- BoW keywords are the same for all user, they only change during an update
+- one model for each user
+- the models are trained (mostly) on the user's dataset
+- during recommendation, the model is called on a subset of the Wiki dataset, and the highest scoring page gets recommended